saphanaacademy/powerweek2018/Exercise_03/Exercise_03.md

 ## Description
 This document provides you with the exercises for the hands-on session on SAP Cloud Platform Integration, Business Rules, Workflow and IoT.
-This scenario will help you to go through the following activities:
+The first part of the scenario will help you to go through the following activities:

 * Creating Device Data Model from IoT API Docs and IoT Cockpit
 * Device onboarding with IoT Gateway Cloud using REST protocol
 * Sending data with REST Client

+You will then see a Instructor / Video demo of the following :

 * Working with SAP Cloud Platform Workflow service
 * Working with SAP Cloud Platform Business Rules service
 * Working with SAP Cloud Platform Integration, Importing and Configuring Integration Content